maryamSoli/Machine-Learning-Course/README.md

 ### Uber and Lyft services in Boston, MA
 This dataset contains a large number of ride records, each with a diverse set of attributes.
 Rather than relying on predefined features, I explored the dataset thoroughly to determine which inputs are most informative for predicting ride prices.
+## Third assignment
+In this assignment the goal is to develop a classification model to predict whether a student will be placed during campus recruitment, using academic, demographic, and institutional features.
+You are required to test multiple classification models, compare their performance, and identify the most effective approach.

+Assignment Purpose:
+-  Getting familiar with basic concepts of classification.
+-  Gain hands-on experience with simpler classification algorithms, including LR, NB, and LDA.
+-  Explore various techniques to enhance model performance.
+-  Build intuition about model interpretability using different metrics.
+## Fourth assignment